Tiffany-Dby/Tiffany-Dby/README.md

 I was set, this was what I wanted to do with my life.

+_Other than that I love chocolate, video games, my dog and my cat._

 ## 🛠️ Experiences

   🚀 __Currently - I'm seeking an apprenticeship opportunity as a Web Developper to continue my studies as 3rd degree Bachelor in [Sup de Vinci](https://www.supdevinci.fr/) school.__